ParhamBateni/Lauzhack-llm-workshop/README.md

 ---

 **Note**: This project serves as both a learning resource and a practical template for building AI-powered applications.
-The frontend template was entirely generated by AI to demonstrate modern web development practices and provide a realistic testing environment for chatbot integration.
+The frontend template was entirely generated by AI and the chatbot widget is designed for seamless RAG-powered integration in any project, providing a realistic testing environment for chatbot-assisted automation and customer experience.
+**All semantic retrieval and context passage selection in the backend is powered by `llama_index`.**